golemcloud/golem-ai/stt/google/README.md

 `transcribe(audio, config, options)` loads the above variables, exchanges the service-account JWT for an OAuth token and invokes the Speech API’s *Recognize* method.

-## Streaming Transcription (future work)
+## Streaming Transcription (buffer-recognise MVP)

-`transcribe_stream` is stubbed and currently returns `UnsupportedOperation`.
-When enabled, the component will open a bidirectional gRPC stream to `/v1/speech:streamingRecognize`.
+`transcribe_stream(config, options)` returns a handle that buffers incoming audio chunks.
+Once `finish()` is called, the buffered data is sent via a single *Recognize* request and the parsed alternatives are lazily emitted on the first `receive_alternative()` call.

-### Graceful degradation
+This minimal implementation meets the WIT streaming contract without using full-duplex gRPC.
+A future release will replace the buffer step with live `streamingRecognize`.

-• If streaming is requested, callers should fall back to batch mode on `UnsupportedOperation`.
+### Error handling

-• Network / quota / auth failures are mapped to `SttError` variants – see `error::map_http_status`.
+All HTTP status codes are mapped to `SttError` via `error::map_http_status`.

 ## Build